Mariusfaitducode/ChessVision/src/task2/README.md

 - `corners_detection.py`: Functions for detecting chessboard corners.
 - `stickers_detection.py`: This function detects blue and pink stickers on the chessboard.
 - `chessboard_homography.py`: Functions for computing the homography of the detected corners.
-- `utils.py`: Some utility functions used across the project.
+- `utils.py`: Utility functions used across the project.

 ---